rahulyhg/ContactsBook-1/readme.md

 The contacts book can:
 - add a new organisation contact
 - display a list of existing organisation contacts
-- persist an entered organisation contact, so that if the app is closed and reopened the entered contacts will display
+- persist an entered organisation contact, so that if the app is closed and reopened the entered contacts will display.